NTracey/Born2beRoot/README.md

 - **Testing and development:**

     VMs are ideal for testing new applications or setting up production environments in a controlled and isolated manner.

 - **Single-purpose tasks:**

     VMs can be dedicated to specific processes or tasks, providing a focused and optimized environment for those requirements.

+Because the software is separate from the physical host computer, users can run multiple OS instances on a single piece of hardware, saving a company time, management costs and physical space.

+Furthermore, VMs can support legacy apps, reducing or eliminating the need and cost of migrating an older app to an updated or different operating system.

 ## The basic differences between CentOS, Rocky and Debian?

-### Origins:
+- ### Origins:

 -   **CentOS:** CentOS is a type of operating system that was created to be a free alternative to a commercial operating system called Red Hat Enterprise Linux (RHEL).

 - **Rocky Linux:** Rocky Linux is another free operating system that was made to replace CentOS after it changed its direction.